Werd342/web-anime-cli/README.md

 # Web Anime CLI

 A powerful, terminal-based anime streaming and downloading tool.
-Watch your favorite series directly in your browser or download them for offline viewing, all from a clean command-line interface.
+Watch your favorite series directly in your browser.

 ## 🚀 Features